sa-concept-refactoring/doc/chapters/inlineConceptRequirement.typ

 )

 === Class Templates
-Handling class templates would not have been a big stretch, however the testing involved to make sure it works correctly would have taken a significant amount of time.
-To keep the momentum going this was not implemented.
+Managing class templates would have been feasible, but a decision was made to exclude this possibility due to time constraints and in favor of maintaining simplicity in the initial refactoring implementation.
 #figure(
   ```cpp
   template <typename T>